-Media releases can be requested for major events that impact the district as a whole, or attract a wide audience.
+Description: A Press Release should be requested for major events that impact the district as a whole, attract a wide audience, or feature an author or presenter that adds value to the program.

-Special Note: If requesting a Press Release, the program/event host and/or the manager must make a request via the HelpDesk system.
-This request must provide detailed information about the program or event including a description of the program, event, or service, biographical information about the presenter, how the program will benefit the participants, and any other information that will make this newsworthy to the media (newsworthy means the program or service is about a current issue or timely topic that's relevant to the community).
+Special Note: If requesting a Press Release, you must provide detailed information about the program or event including what will take place, biographical information about the presenter, how the program will benefit the participants, and any other information that will make this newsworthy to the media.
+(Newsworthy means your programs or service is about a current issue or hot topic that's relevant to the community.)
 This information can be submitted in bullet points, in complete sentences or as a narrative.